Wild River (film): Plot

 R. J. Bailey (Albert Salmi), a cotton farmer whose black sharecroppers are quitting to work for the TVA, agrees to help scare Chuck from seeing Carol.
 Walter lures Chuck to his hotel room where Bailey is waiting.
 After Chuck treats him decently regarding their rivalry for Carol, Walter warns Chuck about Bailey.

 Bailey, awaiting with his shotgun in Chuck's hotel room, tells Chuck a story.
 It seems that one of Bailey's workers left his employ as a sharecropper to work for the TVA for $5 per day, as opposed to the $2 per day he made working for Bailey.
 Infuriated, Bailey found a stick of wood about two inches thick, kidnapped the worker, brought him back to his farm, and beat him senseless.
 The employee, now realizing he is enslaved to Bailey, cannot return to the fields for two days, as he recovers from the beating.

 For the aforementioned trouble Chuck caused him, Bailey states that Chuck owes him $4, for the $2 per day in value of lost labor due to the recovery time of the employee.
 When Chuck refuses, Bailey beats him and takes the money.

 Soon after, Chuck and Walter go to the island to see Ella.
 Chuck admits misunderstanding her fight to protect her dignity.
 The following day, Chuck learns that the dam's flood gates will be closed in a few days and Ella must be evicted immediately.

 Chuck rejects Hamilton and Cal's idea to have Ella declared legally incompetent so they can sell the land.
-He reluctantly asks the U.S. marshal to remove Ella the next day, then goes to the island in a final attempt to persuade her to voluntarily leave.
+He reluctantly asks the U.S. Marshals to forcibly remove Ella the next day, then goes to the island in a final attempt to persuade her to voluntarily leave.
 She refuses.

 Carol wants to go with Chuck when he moves on to his next assignment, though he remains unsure.
 Walter arrives to warn them that Bailey and his men are coming to terrorize them.

 While the local sheriff stands aside, believing the good ol' boys are harmless, the thugs shoot out a window, overturn Chuck's car, and drive Walter's truck into the side of the house.
-Refusing to be driven off, Chuck confronts Bailey, but is knocked unconscious.
+Refusing to be driven off, Chuck confronts Bailey but is knocked unconscious.
 Only then, the sheriff runs off the thugs.

 Chuck and Carol marry.
 The next day, with Chuck and Carol present, Ella is evicted from the island as her former workers fell the trees.
 At her new home, Ella sits on the porch, refusing to speak.

 Soon after, Carol tells Chuck that Ella just died.
-Before leaving the valley, Chuck and Carol join her family and former workers to bury Ella in the family plot, the only part of Garth Island above water in the new lake.
+Before leaving the valley, Chuck and Carol join her family and former workers to bury Ella in the family plot, the only part of Garth Island above water in the new reservoir.